ministryofjustice/laa-manage-your-civil-cases/README.md

 ## Routing
 This template uses the built-in Express JS routing.

-A route is a section of Express code that associates an HTTP verb (`GET`, `POST`, `PUT`, `DELETE`, etc.), a URL path/pattern, and a function that is called to handle that pattern.
+A route is a section of Express code that associates an HTTP verb (`GET`, `POST`, `PUT`, `DELETE`, etc.), with a URL path/pattern, and a function that is called to handle that pattern.

 [You can find further documentation here](https://expressjs.com/en/guide/routing.html).